-- 1. Drawings shall show ground systems, protective conduit sizes, and relative locations.
+- 1. Provide testing of the ground systems per NETA-ATS 7.13 and furnish GMU with a copy of the completed test report prior to equipment startup. - 2.
+Drawings shall show ground systems, protective conduit sizes, and relative locations.
 Specifications and drawings shall include detailed requirements of the grounding system.
-A reference only to the National Electrical Code and/or specifying requirements only be referencing the code are not acceptable. - 2.
+A reference only to the NEC and/or specifying requirements only referencing the code are not acceptable. - 3.
 Service grounding electrode shall be on the street side of cold water valve and also provide a made grounding system.
-A reference only to the National Electrical Code and/or specifying requirements only be referencing the code are not acceptable. - 3.
+A reference only to the NEC and/or specifying requirements only referencing the code are not acceptable. - 4.
 Ground connections that are permanently concealed shall be made by the exothermic process to form solid metal joints.
-Accessible ground connections shall be made with mechanical pressure type connectors. - 4.
-Provide an equipment grounding conductor in each of the following conduits and connect to the grounding system at each end:
+Accessible ground connections shall be made with mechanical pressure type connectors. - 5.

-- a.
-In each run of non-metallic conduit. - b.
-In each feeder from main panelboard to each panelboard. - c.
-In each run of metallic conduit that includes a section of flexible or liquid-tight conduit. - 5.
 Grounding conductor in metallic conduits shall be 600 volt green insulated copper conductor sized per NEC code.
-Where a shock hazard to personnel may exist by the frequent and continued contact with machines or equipment (fixed or portable), a wire equipment ground shall be installed in the branch circuit conduits and be grounded to the cabinet of the panelboard by an uninsulated ground bus.
 The neutral bar of the panel shall not be used for equipment grounds. - 6.
-The complete electrical installation shall be permanently and effectively grounded per code.
+The complete electrical installation shall be permanently and effectively grounded per NEC.
+Where concentric knock outs are used on panels or cabinets the paint needs to be removed to ensure metal to metal contact or a bonding bushing is to be used.
 This includes switchboards, panelboards, cabinets, transformer neutral, transformer ground pad, motor frames, motor starters, lighting fixtures, lightning arresters, conduit systems, and all non-current carrying metal parts of electrical equipment.
 Steel frame buildings shall be grounded through a low resistance ground system. - 7.
 Convenience outlets shall have a wired ground for continuity of ground path from the device grounding pole. - 8.
-Provide a driven ground rod at outdoor lighting poles for equipment grounding, and provide an equipment ground wire in PVC underground conduits to the poles. - 9.
-A system ground shall be provided for each separately derived system including service entrance, each voltage level, and generators. - 10.
+Provide a driven ground rod at outdoor lighting poles for equipment grounding, and provide an equipment ground wire in PVC underground conduits to the poles per NEC. - 9.
+A system ground shall be provided for each separately derived system including service entrance, each voltage level, and generators per NEC. - 10.
 An isolated ground shall be provided where required for designated sensitive electronic equipment in any facility.
-An isolated ground bus must be provided in the source panel and connected back to the service ground point by an insulated ground conductor.
+An isolated ground bus must be provided in the source panel and connected back to the service ground point by an insulated ground conductor per NEC.